 Writing a Book as a Young Adult with Limited Experience

-Chandler emphasized that you don’t need years of experience to write a book.
+Chandler emphasized that you don’t need decades of experience to write a book.
 Often, people relate more to someone like you—someone they can connect with.
-They might not resonate with big-time authors, but they will connect with you.
-If you feel like you don’t have enough experience, go out and gain it.
-Master a skill.
-Spend six months to a year focusing on one area.
-With that time and effort, you’ll have enough valuable insights to write about and create something meaningful.
+If you feel underqualified, take six months to a year to master a specific skill.
+That focused effort will provide enough valuable insights to write a meaningful book that resonates with your audience.

 Building a Personal Brand